rigred/TexView/readme.txt

-Sorry, abandoned due to poor Git GUI support in Linux.
+Sorry, github updates are abandoned due to poor Git GUI support on Linux.
+I cannot commit my changes.
-Ask me for the code and I'll mail you a zip file.
+Ask me and I'll mail you the lastest source code a zip file.